Data-Science-for-Scientists-ATL/DataSci4ScienceATL-blog-source/content/meeting-2018-06-27-quick-easy-data-sci-websites.md

 (pelican-blog) $ ghp-import output
 (pelican-blog) $ git push https://github.com/Data-Science-for-Scientists-ATL/Data-Science-for-Scientists-ATL.github.io gh-pages:master
 ```
 In the last line above, you are using git to *push* to your separate repository, specifically you're pushing the contents of the `gh-pages` branch of your **source** repository **to** the `master` branch of your `Username.github.io` repository.
-That's why at the end of the line you write
+That's why at the end of the line you write `gh-pages:master`.
+Explaining the concept of git branches is beyond the scope of what I feel like writing right now :) but you can read about it in the "helpful links / more reading" section at the end of this post.

 if pushing fails, e.g. because you already have content in the repository, you can force it with the -f flag, although be warned that this will write over everything:
 `(pelican-blog) $ git push -f https://github.com/Data-Science-for-Scientists-ATL/Data-Science-for-Scientists-ATL.github.io gh-pages:master`